cparsania/phyloR/README.md

 # One can use function `Biostrings::writeXStringSet()` to write filterd sequences to new fasta file.
 ```

-## Add taxonomy columns to blast tabular output
+## Assign taxonomy columns to NCBI protein acession.

+phyloR allows you to assign NCBI taxonomy levels to NCBI protein
+accession using function `phyloR::add_taxonomy_columns()`.
+One of the
+applications of this function is to assign the NCBI taxonomy levels to
-Adding taxonomy details to blast output is very crucial for downstream
+blast output, which is required for downstream phylogenetic analysis.
-phylogenetic analysis.
-For example, a phylogenetic tree generated from
+For example, a phylogenetic tree generated from blast hits often
-sequence of blast output often required to color tree branches either by
+required to color resultant tree branches either by kingdom, family or
-kingdom, family or any other taxonomical level.
+any other NCBI taxonomy level.
+One can easily identify these taxonomy
-`phyloR::add_taxonomy_columns()` adds user required taxonomy columns to
-blast tabular output.
+levels using function `phyloR::add_taxonomy_columns()`

 ``` r